apache/skywalking/docs/en/setup/service-agent/java-agent/Supported-list.md

   * [Graphql](https://github.com/graphql-java) 8.0 -> 15.x
 * Pool
   * [Apache Commons DBCP](https://github.com/apache/commons-dbcp) 2.x

+# Meter Plugins
+The meter plugin provides the advanced metrics collections, which are not a part of tracing.

+___
 ¹Due to license incompatibilities/restrictions these plugins are hosted and released in 3rd part repository, go to [SkyAPM java plugin extension repository](https://github.com/SkyAPM/java-plugin-extensions) to get these.